 \section{Roots of $w_l(S)$ and $w_l(M)$}

-Studying $w_l(S)$ and $w_l(M)$ for small centred Catalan sets $S$ or Motzkin paths $M$ shows that $w_l(S)$ and $w_l(M)$ often have rational roots, where almost all of these are even integer roots.
-In Appendix \ref{app: Data} we list $w_l(S), w_l(M)$ for all irreducible centred Catalan sets up to size 6 and irreducible Motzkin paths up to length 5.
-The following section contains results and conjectures, based on a first analysis of a slightly larger data set, which can be divided into three kinds: \begin{itemize} \item Conjecture \ref{conj: possible roots} is determining which rational numbers are appearing as roots of weight functions. \item The conjectures in section \ref{sec: roots of S} state relations between the rational roots of $w_l(S)$ and the beginning of $\M(S)$. \item In Section \ref{sec: roots of M} rational roots of $w_l(M)$ are conjecturally connected to the ending of the Motzkin path $M$. \end{itemize} The ultimate goal would be a description of all rational roots of $w_l(S)$ and $w_l(M)$ similar to \cite[Conjecture 1.2]{Polynomvermutungen}
+Studies of $w_l(S)$ and $w_l(M)$ for small centred Catalan sets $S$ and Motzkin paths $M$ show that $w_l(S)$ and $w_l(M)$ often have rational roots, where almost all of these are even integer roots.
+In Appendix \ref{app: Data}, we list $w_l(S), w_l(M)$ for all irreducible centred Catalan sets up to size six and irreducible Motzkin paths up to length five.
+This section contains results and conjectures based on a first analysis of a slightly larger data set.
+The conjectures can be divided into three types. \begin{itemize} \item Conjecture \ref{conj: possible roots} predicts which rational numbers appear as roots of weight functions. \item The conjectures in Section \ref{sec: roots of S} state relations between the rational roots of $w_l(S)$ and the beginning of the Motzkin path $\M(S)$. \item In Section \ref{sec: roots of M}, a conjecture connects the rational roots of $w_l(M)$ to the ending of the Motzkin path $M$. \end{itemize} The ultimate goal is a description of all rational roots of $w_l(S)$ and $w_l(M)$ similar to \cite[Conjecture 1.2]{FonsecaNadeau11}.